Henry Hudson: Mutiny

-When the ice cleared in the spring of 1611, Hudson planned to use his Discovery to further explore Hudson Bay with the continuing goal of discovering the Passage; however, most of the members of his crew ardently desired to return home.
-Matters came to a head and much of the crew mutinied in June.
-Descriptions of the successful mutiny are one-sided, because the only survivors who could tell their story were the mutineers and those who went along with the mutiny.
+When the ice cleared in the spring of 1611, Hudson announced he planned to use the ship Discovery to further explore Hudson Bay still with the professed goal of discovering a Passage.
+(An alternative motive for his attempted continued exploration of James Bay is the search for mineral wealth, according to one historian.)

+However, most of his crew said they ardently desired to return home instead.
+They mutinied in June.

-In the latter class was ship's navigator, Abacuk Pricket, a survivor who kept a journal that was to become one of the sources for the narrative of the mutiny.
+Descriptions of the mutiny are one-sided, because the only survivors were the mutineers and those who went along with the mutiny.
+Among the mutineers was ship's navigator, Abacuk Pricket.
+He survived to tell his tale and also kept a journal that became one of the sources for the narrative of the mutiny.
 According to Pricket, the leaders of the mutiny were Henry Greene and Robert Juet.
 The latter, a navigator, had accompanied Hudson on the 1609 expedition, and his account is said to be "the best contemporary record of the voyage".
-Pricket's narrative tells how the mutineers set Hudson, his teenage son John, and seven crewmen—men who were either sick and infirm or loyal to Hudson—adrift from the Discovery in a small shallop, an open boat, effectively marooning them in Hudson Bay.
+Pricket's narrative tells how the mutineers set Hudson, his teenage son John, and seven crewmen—men who were either sick and infirm or loyal to Hudson—adrift from Discovery in a small shallop, an open boat, effectively marooning them in Hudson Bay.
 The Pricket journal reports that the mutineers provided the castaways with clothing, powder and shot, some pikes, an iron pot, some food, and other miscellaneous items.